10 Super Smart Ways to Beat Holiday Stress Right Now

 Order catering from a local restaurant or pick-up ready-made and prepared foods from a local supermarket or shop.

-Cut yourself a break.
+Cut yourself a break

-While there may be certain financial and legal items that require your immediate attention at the end of the year, such as completing paperwork, preparing tax documents and the like, you don’t have to get everything done by December 31st.
+Certain financial and legal items require your immediate attention at the end of the year, such as completing paperwork, preparing tax documents.

 The end of a calendar year does not mean you have to squeeze activities into it!